Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: What had you thought?
 What did you think when you saw it?

-MS. MODEL: I must say, of course, I was -- I was not impressed.
-I must say I was impressed with the bread, how he painted the bread.
+MS. MODEL: I must say, of course, I was –- I was not impressed; I must say that.
+I was impressed with the bread, how he painted the bread.
 It was beautifully painted.
-You know the --
+You know the –-

 MR. MCNAUGHT: No, I mean I'm just saying --

-MS. MODEL: -- things afterwards were terrible, what he did after [inaudible]; absolutely terrible.
-I got from Holland I got a whole set of reproductions of the things which he did in prison then and after that they were horrible, but this is a beautiful painting.
-No doubt.
+MS. MODEL: –- things afterwards were terrible, what he did afterwards –- van Meegeren –- absolutely terrible.
+I got from Holland, I got a whole set of reproductions of the things which he did in prison [1945], then and afterwards.
+They are horrible.
+But this is a beautiful painting.

 MR. MCNAUGHT: See that's what -- I know other art historians who said they too were beautiful.